 The Vandeventer Neighborhood

-Vandeventer is a north St. Louis neighborhood bound by Dr. Martin Luther King Drive to the north, Delmar Boulevard to the south, Vandeventer Avenue to the east and Newstead Avenue to the west:
+Vandeventer is a near north St. Louis neighborhood bound by Dr. Martin Luther King Drive to the north, Delmar Boulevard to the south, Vandeventer Avenue to the east and Newstead Avenue to the west:

 You gotta love that street grid, no?
 A true rectilinear beauty.